panthomakos/sham/README.markdown

     User.sham!('Jane', 'Doe')

-Unlike attribute shams, if arguments are passed to a parameter sham, those arguments are the only ones passed to the constructor.
+Unlike attribute shams, if arguments are passed to a parameter sham, those arguments are the only ones passed to the constructor and the parameters are not merged with the default ones.

 ## Alternative Shams

-Sometimes you want more than one way to configure a factory object.
+Sometimes you want to be able to configure more than one factory.
 Sham allows you to easily define alternative sham configurations like this:

     # in sham/item.rb